ConnorBrodie/AudIn/README.md

 **🎧 AudIn - Transforming Email Overload into Audio Clarity**

-*Built for the Employment Hero AI Hackathon 2024*
+*Built for the Employment Hero AI Hackathon 2025*
-*Made with ❤️ for busy professionals who deserve better than inbox overwhelm.*